Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing: Method

 \subsection{Preliminaries}

-\textbf{Textual Inversion.} Textual inversion~\citep{gal2022textual} learns new embeddings that represent user-provided visual concepts within the textual embedding space.
-These learned embeddings are then associated with pseudo-words that can be incorporated into novel sentences to achieve text-to-vision editing.
-The learning process of textual inversion relies on a latent variable diffusion model, which typically consists of an autoencoder and a noise prediction network.
-For an image $x$, the autoencoder is pretrained such that the encoder $\mathcal{E}$ maps the image to a latent variable $z = \mathcal{E}(x)$, and the decoder $\mathcal{D}$ reconstructs the original image from the latent variable $x \approx \mathcal{D}(z)$.
-Particularly, textual inversion leverages a CLIP~\citep{radford2021learning} text encoder $c_\theta$ with additional concept words to encode conditional text input $y$.
-The optimization objective is defined as:
+\textbf{Textual Inversion.} Textual inversion~\cite{gal2022textual} learns new embeddings for user-provided visual concepts in the textual embedding space, associating them with pseudo-words for use in new sentences for text-to-vision editing.
+The process uses a latent diffusion model, typically with a pretrained autoencoder and a noise prediction network: the encoder $\mathcal{E}$ maps image $x$ to latent $z = \mathcal{E}(x)$, and the decoder $\mathcal{D}$ reconstructs $x \approx \mathcal{D}(z)$.
+Textual inversion employs a CLIP~\cite{radford2021learning} text encoder $c_\theta$ with added concept words to encode conditional text $y$.
+The optimization objective is:

 where $z_t$ is the noised latent at time step $t$, $\epsilon$ is the noise, and $\epsilon_\theta$ is the noise prediction network.